modeltools¶

 “segment-wise” means that

-to one), and so on.
+SegmentModelfirst runs the “run methods” for the first segment (by settingidx_segmentto zero), then for the second segment (by settingidx_segmentto one), and so on.
 Therefore, it requires the concrete model subclass to provide a control parameter named “NmbSegments”.
 Additionally, it requires the concrete model to implement a solver parameter named “NmbRuns” that defines how many times the “run methods” need to be (repeatedly) executed for each segment.
-Seemusk_classic
+Seemusk_classicandmusk_mctas examples.- idx_segment¶

 The segment index.